January 1, 1987 to December 31, 2011

 Eastern Musk Turtle (Sternotherus odoratus) – Bill Barnard’s work in Vermont showed that individual turtles traveled the length of Lake Hortonia (3.75 km).
 Expanding on this we used 4 km for a maximum travel distance and 8 km for a required distance between sites on the same water body with smaller water bodies counted as separate sites since this species is not known to travel extensively on land.

-Eastern Box Turtle (Terrapene carolina) has not been shown to breed in Vermont and is currently considered a hypothetical species here.
+Eastern Box Turtle (Terrapene carolina) has not been shown to breed in Vermont and is currently considered an unconfirmed species here.
 One issue with reports of this species is that it is frequently bought and kept as a pet and it is sometimes released far from its natural habitat.
 All reports of this species in Vermont outside of the southern Connecticut River Valley are assumed to be released pets and not included in this data set.
 The cluster of reports in the Southern Connecticut River Valley may represent a current or historic breeding population.
 We used a maximum territory length of 1.3km based on Ernst and Lovich (2009).
 As a result, two Box Turtle reports needed to be over 2.6 km apart to be considered separate sites.

 Ernst, C.H. and E.M.
 Ernst.
 2005.
 Snakes of the United States and Canada.
 Washington: Smithsonian Books.